-3.2 Internally managed fundamental1 portfolios in the international shares asset class
+3.2 Internally managed fundamental portfolios in the international shares asset class

 AustralianSuper votes on international shares held in these portfolios.
-We consider proxy advice from CGI Glass Lewis.
-Engagement with the company may also be undertaken.
+In making voting decisions, the ESG and Stewardship team will consult with the international shares asset class team as well as considering advice from CGI Glass Lewis and ACSI's International Voting Guidelines.
+Engagement with the company may be undertaken.
 Where shares held in these portfolios are also held in other portfolio types as listed in section 3.4, all shares will be voted in line with the approach outlined in this section.

-3.3 Externally, passively, or quantitatively managed ASX shares
+3.3 Passively, or quantitatively managed portfolios in the Australian shares asset class